adamsilver/adamsilver.io-jekyll/index.md

 id: home
 ---

 # Hello, my name is Adam.
-I’m a UX developer based in London, UK.
+I’m a UX driven front-end developer based in London, UK.

 I believe websites should be accessible to *everyone* and that embracing the conventions of the web leads to a delightful user experience.